sbergercnmc/duonovo/README.md

 The user can optionally provide a vector of coordinates of variants of interest.
-In this case, only these variants will be tested for de novo status (assuming they are heterozygous in the proband and absent in the parent).
-If specific variants of interest are not provided, then duoNovo tests all variants heterozygous in the proband and absent in the parent.
+In this case, only these variants will be tested for de novo status (provided they are heterozygous in the proband and absent in the parent, and they pass QC).
+If specific variants of interest are not provided, then duoNovo tests all variants heterozygous in the proband and absent in the parent that pass QC.

 Optionally, the output is written into a vcf file.